-Figure 12: The (one-dimensional) prompt radiation rates as originating from photons only (top left), from neutrons only (top right), and from all radiation sources (bottom left).
+Figure 12.
+The (one-dimensional) prompt radiation rates as originating from photons only (top left), from neutrons only (top right), and from all radiation sources (bottom left).
 The fourth panel (bottom right) illustrates how well an optimized CPS shielding concept absorbs the prompt radiation, outside the CPS the prompt radiation is on the surface (indicated by the outer black rectangular lines) already reduced to a level of roughly 10 rem/hour at most.

-Why this magic?
-This is further illustrated in Figure 12.
-In the first three panels we show the (one-dimensional) prompt radiation rates as originating from photons only (top left), from neutrons only (top right), and from all radiation sources (bottom left).
+we show the (one-dimensional) prompt radiation rates as originating from photons only (top left), from neutrons only (top right), and from all radiation sources (bottom left).
 In striking contrast with the case without CPS, there is no contribution from photons, electrons, and positrons anymore: the neutron-only calculation is near-identical to the all-radiation-calculation.
 The fourth panel, Figure 12 (bottom right) illustrates how well an optimized CPS shielding concept absorbs the prompt radiation, outside the CPS the prompt radiation is on the surface (indicated by the outer black rectangular lines) already reduced to a level of roughly 10 rem/hour at most.
 The shielding concept works so well as showers never get a chance to develop and photons are contained.
 There will always neutrons leak out.